Metrobus (Istanbul)

-From 2007 till 2025 Istanbul was the only Turkish city with a metrobus line.
-The second Turkish metrobus line was opened in Sakarya on July 15, 2025.
+From 2007 to 2025 Istanbul was the only Turkish city with a metrobus line.
+The second Turkish metrobus line was opened in Sakarya on 15 July 2025.

 History

 Planning and construction

 Construction of the first section of the busway, between Avcılar (serving Istanbul University's Avcılar campus) and Topkapı started in 2005.

 Operation

 The busway opened on September 17, 2007.
 It was then extended in an easterly direction from Topkapı to Zincirlikuyu, and then from Zincirlikuyu to Söğütlüçeşme, the latter of which is on the Anatolian side of Istanbul.
 In 2012, it was extended from Avcılar to a western residential suburb, Beylikdüzü.

 Route

 The route and stops of the Metrobus.